 - Best practices for your proposals to stand out

 When you log into LittleBig Connection platform, you can already see on the left side of the homepage, an overview of the open RFPs published on the marketplace.

-To view all the open RFPs, you may access the RFPs tab and click on View all the RFPs of the marketplace.
+To view all the open RFPs, access the RFPs tab and click on Search a RFP.